atrial-albumen/atrial-albumen.github.io/resume.md

 * Nov: Performed Suite No.2 for Two Pianos by Sergei Rachmaninov with Matthew Latzka.
 * Aug: Began Piano Performance M.M. program at Converse University.
 * Apr: Accompanied the Northwest Middle School Choir to a competition in Atlanta, GA.
-* Feb: Played Piano Concerto No. 1 by Felix Mendelssohn with the NGU orchestra.
+* Feb: Performed Piano Concerto No. 1 by Felix Mendelssohn with the NGU orchestra.

 ## 2021

 * May: IT Help Desk Technician at NGU.
 * Apr: Graduated Suma Cum Laude from North Greenville University .with a B.A. in Music Performance (studying with Fabio Parrini).
+* Apr: Accompanied the Northwest Middle School Choir to a competition in Charlotte, NC.
 * Mar: Senior piano recital.

 ## 2020

-* Nov: Played Piano Concerto No. 1 by Ludwig van Beethoven with the NGU orchestra.
+* Nov: Performed Piano Concerto No. 1 by Ludwig van Beethoven with the NGU orchestra.
 * Rehearsal pianist for NGU's production of _Brigadoon_.
 * Apr: Junior piano recital (online due to COVID).